 Yoga poses can help tackle the difficulties brought on by chronic pain.
 Taking a proactive stance towards managing your discomfort makes it easier to face that challenge directly.
-With some work, you can make progress towards more comfortable living.
+With some work, you can make progress towards a more comfortable living.

 Yoga Pose #1 — The Cow Pose

-This basic, easy to learn pose works well for those who experience lower to mid-back pain.
-By stretching the muscles along your spine in this pose, you can accomplish two goals at once: build strength in the weaker areas and relax away the tension that’s constricting others.
+This basic, easy-to-learn pose works well for those who experience lower to mid-back pain.
+By stretching the muscles along your spine in this pose, you can accomplish two goals at once: build strength in the weaker areas and relax away from the tension that’s constricting others.
 The cow pose is simple and involves beginning down on your hands and knees, with wrists and hips aligned with your shoulders and knees, respectively.
 Then curve your spine downwards, moving your midsection downward, until you feel the full extension.
 Breathe in, breathe out, and relax.